gmc-code/PC-Microbit-Extension-backup/docs/bots/bot_radio/bot_radio_v1.rst

 Radio for microbit on MiniBit
 --------------------------------------

-| The code below moves the BitBotXL at maximum speed, since its top speed is relatively slow.
+| The code below moves the MiniBit at maximum speed, since its top speed is relatively slow.
 | The tightness of 5 gives a tight turn.

 .. code-block:: python